 The inherent problem with not having an accurate estimate of your home’s worth is that you could be squandering an opportunity for a beneficial rate right now.
 This may be particularly true if you were required to secure mortgage insurance or PMI when you originally purchased the property.
 Improved home equity could negate that factor when you refinance your home.
 Knowing the actual value of your home allows you to make informed decisions.
 Find out what your home is worth.

-Download Now: The Ultimate Home-Buying Checklist
+Download Now: The Ultimate Home-Buying Guide

 3: Not Shopping Around When You Refinance Your Home